dleese/lp-docs/eforms/source/lptools.rst

 eForm Generator
 ---------------
 The Logipad eForms Module allows you to create your own electronic forms with our intuitive eForm drag and drop editor or use existing templates.
-The video shows how easy and intuitive it is to create eForms yourself with Logipad.